cgarrigues/Magento-Healthcheck/README.md

 ./healthcheck --root=/home/user/dev/1234 --root=/home/user2/dev/5678
 ```

 Updates and additions to the code in the form of Pull Requests are much appreciated.
+At the present time, please code to ruby-1.x standards, rather than 2.x.